ComputeCanada/magic_castle/docs/README.md

 By default, port 22 of the instances tagged `public` is reachable by the world.
-If you know the range of ip addresses that will connect to your cluster, we strongly recommend you to limit the access to port 22 to this range.
+If you know the range of ip addresses that will connect to your cluster, we strongly recommend that you limit the access to port 22 to this range.

 To limit the access to port 22, refer to
 [section 4.14 firewall_rules](#414-firewall_rules-optional), and replace